 Just two blocks from the Everett Transit Station, HopeWorks North is easily accessed by bike, bus, train or car, fostering rich connections between the growing community of residents, commuters, visitors and future transit-oriented development in the Metro Everett area

 The ground level of this 67,000 square foot development will be dedicated entirely to a group of food service social enterprises, the cornerstone of which is the cafe.
-Due to open in fall 2019, this space will have a new face and feel.
+Coming soon, this space will have a new face and feel.
 A thoughtfully designed kitchen and production space complete with state-of-the-art, highly energy-efficient equipment will expand our training opportunities and culinary offerings.
 A welcoming space and wholesome food will combine to create an environment that encourages people to buy local, savor connections to community, and incubate ideas for positive change.

 FAMILY TREATMENT COURT

 Since 2007, the Snohomish County Point-in-Time Count reports drug and alcohol addiction as a top three reason for homelessness.
 Meaningful reductions in addiction related homelessness can only be achieved through a coordinated effort, which is why Housing Hope and HopeWorks are partnering with the Snohomish County Family Drug Treatment Court (SCFDTC) program.